rgacote/dinosaurdance/content/posts/actors-finally.md

 tags: [LearningElixir, Elixir, ProgrammingElixirBook]
 ---

-For me, the lure of Elixir is not functional programming, it's Actors.
+For me, the lure of Elixir is Actors.

 <!--more-->